mvolkmann/blog/src/hot-topics-2024.md

 target="_blank">Server-Sent Events</a> (SSE) are used to send data using TCP from a server to a client, but not in the other direction.

+Server-Sent Events is in my 2024 list only because I recently learned about them.
+I should have learned about them sooner!

 For two-way communication, consider using
 <a href="/blog/topics/#/blog/websockets/" target="_blank">WebSockets</a>.
 WebSockets support text and binary data, whereas SSE only supports UTF-8 text.